worka/vanilla-js-wheel-zoom/README.md

 > HTML content can be of any structure, but the topmost child element in the “window” must be one.
 In the example with "badge" below, it will be more clear what is meant.

+🖐 If you find my plugin helpful, please <a href="https://paypal.me/bworka">donate me</a> 🤝

 <a href="https://worka.github.io/vanilla-js-wheel-zoom/demo-image.html">Demo (only one image)</a>

 <a href="https://worka.github.io/vanilla-js-wheel-zoom/demo-html.html">Demo (html)</a>